samuelomotayo/data-analyst-sam/README.md

 **METHODOLOGY**
 1. Current State Assessment:
+   - Conduct a detailed analysis of current data sources and workflows and itemize the existing/potential data quality challenges.
+   - Identify the key datasets that significantly impact business operations and decision-making, such as, operating permits, geolocations and systems maintenance.
 2. Data Profiling:
 3. Establish Data Quality Metrics:
-4. Data Cleansing Processes:
+5. Data Cleansing Processes:
-5. Validation Rules and Procedures:
+6. Validation Rules and Procedures:
-6. Monitoring and Reporting:
+7. Monitoring and Reporting:

-o	Conduct a thorough analysis of current data sources, workflows, and existing data quality challenges. o	Identify the key datasets that significantly impact business operations and decision-making.
 2-	Data Profiling:
 o	Utilize data profiling tools to assess the quality of identified datasets, focusing on completeness, uniqueness, validity, consistency, and accuracy. o	Document findings to highlight areas requiring immediate attention.